kadamneerajaa/kadamneerajaa/README.md

 ### Software Engineer · MS Software Engineering Systems @ Northeastern · Boston, MA

 I build backend systems that scale and AI tools that actually work in production.
-2 years at Accenture shipping Spring Boot microservices and RAG pipelines — now deepening in cloud-native architecture and GenAI at Northeastern.
+2 years at Accenture shipping Spring Boot microservices and RAG pipelines.
+Now deepening in cloud-native architecture and GenAI at Northeastern.

 When I'm not coding, I'm singing, fusion cooking, or exploring Boston. 🎵🍳